MontrealAI/AGI-Agent-v0/README.md

 6. **Multi-Agent synergy** remains unstoppable and legally safe, thanks to the 2017 Multi-Agent AI DAO blueprint.

-## A Powerful Demonstration of Modular, Autonomy-Driven Tokenomics
+## IV] A Powerful Demonstration of Modular, Autonomy-Driven Tokenomics

 ### 1. Initial Setup: A Simple L1 Business + L2 Agents